JazzMaster/LazGFX/README.md

 Everything is in one folder for a reason.
 (Dont confuse *me* -or the compiler)

-The .ppu and .o are output files from the compiler.
-**You can delete these**

-The .inc are mostly for SDL2.
+The .inc are mostly for SDL2 internals.
 **You will need these, "DO NOT DELETE"**

 You should be able to compile this once you GIT (or Download) to your computer, so long as FPC and/or Lazarus is installed.